Henry V, Duke of Żagań: Life

 In 1356, together with Nicholas the Small, Duke of Ziębice, Henry V was involved in a diplomatic mission to Constantinople, where he took part in the pilgrimage to Palestine.

 Upon his return Henry V extend his possessions.
 He purchased (mostly from Jan of Ścinawa) the towns of Nowogród Bobrzański, Ryczeń, half of Ścinawa, and the area between the Odra River and Barycz called Międzyrzecze.
 Another success was the purchase of the half of Góra after Jan's death in 1365.
 Shortly after, Henry V paid the sum of 600 fine silver to his only surviving uncle, Konrad I of Oleśnica, for his rights over that land.

 In 1360 the relations between Henry V and Emperor Charles IV began to deteriorate.
-One of the reasons was that the Emperor, who decided to restitute to Przemko II's widow the other half of Głogów as her long-time waited dower land, but giving the promise of inheritance over Bolko II the Small, Duke of Świdnica.
+One of the reasons was that the emperor, who decided to restitute to Przemko II's widow the other half of Głogów as her long awaited dower land, but giving the promise of inheritance over Bolko II the Small, Duke of Świdnica.
 With this action, Henry V lost all his hopes of restoring the unity of Głogów.
 Soon, he began to visit Kraków and made an alliance with the King Casimir III the Great.
-In order to strengthen this bond, a political marriage was arranged between the Henry V's daughter Hedwig and King Casimir III.
-With this union, the Polish King increased his influence over Silesia, and the Duke of Żagań gained an ally and protector.
+In order to strengthen this bond, a political marriage was arranged between Henry V's daughter Hedwig and King Casimir III.
+With this union, the Polish king increased his influence over Silesia, and the Duke of Żagań gained an ally and protector.
 The wedding took place on 25 February 1363 in Wschowa and was performed by the Bishop of Poznań, Jan V of Lutogniewo.

 Henry V was regarded as a good host, although he was famous for his excessive severity with his subjects.
-He didn't differentiate between the Church or the aristocracy when he had to distribute justice.
-Particularly embarrassing were his continuous disputes with the Augustinian Order of Żagań.
+He did not differentiate between the church or the aristocracy when he had to distribute justice.
+Particularly embarrassing were his continuous disputes with the Augustinian order of Żagań.
 His rule proved too harsh in that he had to face the fury of his own vassals, who even kidnapped him, but shortly afterwards released him in the basement of St. Jakob's Church in Głogów.

 In 1367 as a result of an inflammation in his eyes, Henry V became blind.
 He died of pneumonia two years later and was buried in the Augustinian church in Żagań.

 Marriage and issue

-By 6 September 1337, Henry V married with Anna (b.
-1324 – d.
-16 February 1363), daughter of Duke Wenceslaus of Płock.
+By 6 September 1337, Henry V married Anna (1324 – 16 February 1363), daughter of Duke Wenceslaus of Płock.
 They had five children: